 As I grew older and learnt much more about these films, they were often presented as a group or set of films that were in direct contrast to the staid and dull 50s.
 There is an element of truth in that, to be fair, but the conventional reading of British film history (basically: 30s - pre-history, 40s - war films, Ealing and David Lean, 50s - dull, 60s - New Wave and Swinging London, 70s - rubbish, 80s - renaissance) is so restrictive that it is amazing how long its basic elements have remained in place.

-Quite recently (3-4 years ago) I read an article by Peter Hutchings (a Professor at Northumbria University) called 'Beyond the New Wave: Realism in British Cinema, 1959-1963' which has greatly influenced me (it's in 'The British Cinema Book' edited by Robert Murphy).
+About 6-7 years ago I read an article by Peter Hutchings (a Professor at Northumbria University) called 'Beyond the New Wave: Realism in British Cinema, 1959-1963' which has greatly influenced me (it's in 'The British Cinema Book' edited by Robert Murphy).
 In it he argues that 'realism' was deployed in these key years across a much greater range of types and genres than is usually noted, citing such films as Never Let Go, The Angry Silence, The Damned, The Frightened City and Beat Girl, amongst many others (all of the aforementioned are films I'd like to write about on this website in the future, probably on the 'Unsung films' pages - in fact I've just written a page on Never Let Go [June 14]).
 This idea fits in very much with the view I've come to independently, that the New Wave films need to be seen in a wider context than has been the case in the past.
 If I get asked to give another talk on aspects of British cinema, I wouldn't mind looking at 'realistic' New Wave crime films, like The Frightened City, Hell Drivers, Offbeat, and The Informers.

 One of the reasons the New Wave films were so popular (Saturday Night and Sunday Morning broke all box-office records at the time, for example, with queues going round the block at its West End cinema) is the strong anti-establishment attitude of many of the central protagonists (for example, see the speech by Tom Courtenay in the trailer for Loneliness... below), none more so than Finney as Arthur Seaton in Saturday Night and Sunday Morning.
 The famous start must have been quite startling for those used to forelock-tugging know-your-place workers: